The Assertive Strategist’s Guide to Saying “No” (Without Guilt or Losing Social Capital)

 Another honest and vulnerable, yet powerful option I like:

-You: should this be a good thing for me?
+You: Should this be a good thing for me?

-It correctly frames the interaction as them approaching you, and them wanting something from you.
+It frames the interaction as them approaching you, and them wanting something from you.
 And because of that, they also must provide your “what’s in it for me”.

 And if they don’t, they’re being takers.
-Which also makes it easier -and less costly- for you to say “no”.
+Which makes it easier -and less costly- for you to say “no”.

 If you want to sound more inclusive, you can even add “is this a good thing for me or for the world”.